durandaltheta/sthread/README.md

 ```

 ### Dealing with Blocking Functions
-To ensure messages are processed in a timely manner, and to avoid deadlock in general, it is important to avoid calling functions which will block for indeterminate periods within a thread.
+To ensure messages are processed in a timely manner, and to avoid deadlock in general, it is important to avoid calling functions which will block for indeterminate periods within a message receiving thread.
 If the user needs to call such a function a solution is to make use of the standard library's `std::async()` feature to execute arbitrary code on a separate, dedicated system thread, then `send()` the result back to through the caller's `st::channel` when the call completes.

-As a convenience, `st::channel::async()` is provided for exactly this purpose, sending an `st::message` back through the channel to a receiver when the scheduled function (actually any `Callable`) completes.
+`st::channel::async()` is provided for exactly this purpose, sending an `st::message` back through the channel to a receiver when the scheduled function (actually any `Callable`) completes.
 The resulting `st::message` will have the same id passed to `st::channel::async()` and the payload will be the return value of the executed function:

-- `st::channel::async(std::size_t resp_id, user_function, optional_function_args ...)`
+`st::channel::async(std::size_t resp_id, user_function, optional_function_args...)`

-If the user function returns `void`, the `st::message::data()` will be unallocated (`st::data::operator bool()` will return `false`).
+Alternatively, if the user function returns `void`, the `st::message::data()` will be unallocated (`st::data::operator bool()` will return `false`).

 The user can implement a simple timer mechanism using this functionality by calling `std::this_thread::sleep_for(...)` inside of `user_function`.
+Another convenience, `st::channel::timer(id, duration)` does exactly this, where `duration` is a `std::chrono::duration` and does not accept a user Callable to execute, sending `id` over the `st::channel` after timeout.

 #### Example
 ```